A Modern Christmas Tradition

 by Melissa Clifton

-Underlying the unique festivities, the colorful decoration, and the meaning we each ascribe to the holiday season, there are some patriotic traditions which can bring us closer together during this joyous time of year.
-Of all the traditions associated with our nation’s capital, some of the most beloved revolve around the holiday season; the laying of wreaths on the graves of fallen soldiers at Arlington National Cemetery, the Pageant of Peace and lightning of the National Christmas Tree on the Ellipse, and seasonal shows at the Washington National Cathedral and the Kennedy Center.
+Underlying the unique festivities, the colorful decoration, and the meaning we each ascribe to the holiday season, some patriotic traditions can bring us closer during this joyous time of year.
+Of all the traditions associated with our nation’s capital, some of the most beloved revolve around the holiday season: the laying of wreaths on the graves of fallen soldiers at Arlington National Cemetery, the Pageant of Peace, and lighting of the National Christmas Tree on the Ellipse, and seasonal shows at the Washington National Cathedral and the Kennedy Center.

 Best of all, each ornament from the inception of this tradition has been created by the same veteran-owned company on the East Coast of the USA, making them a perfect fundraiser for your class trip or school tour to Washington, DC next year.
 Check out the non-profit White House Historical Association’s fundraising page for more details regarding this tradition for your next fundraiser.